 Candida Albicans

-Candida albicans overgrowth can cause digestive issues and yeast infections.
-Reducing sugar, using probiotics, and natural antifungals can help control its growth.
+Candida albicans overgrowth may cause digestive issues and yeast infections.

 -